It’s always sunny in Seattle. Just don’t tell the locals.

 Luckily, you have us, your friendly neighborhood Broke Backpacker!
 We are constantly looking for ways to save while traveling and, over the years, have gotten pretty good at it.

-Granted, we certainly won’t be traveling to Seattle on a shoestring budget like we usually do, but we can sure as shit make things easier for you.
+Granted, we certainly won’t be traveling to the Emerald City on a shoestring budget, like we usually do, but I certainly have a few Seattle travel tips up my sleeve to make things easier for you.